martimad/startup/README.md

 ## Conclusion
 This project aims to create a comprehensive online platform for my nail services, enhancing client education and streamlining the booking process while leveraging modern web technologies.

+# Html Startup
+## Notes
+One of the biggest tools I discovered was the search and replace button can swap out segments of code very fast which was super helpful for updating the bootstrap code

+I learned that instagram has a pre-made widget that you can embed into your html to display the images already posted on the socials

+I learned more of what a caddy file is and how to manipulate it

+I learned that you need to redeploy AND commit and push every time you make significant changes - something that I messed up on many times

+I realized just how ugly things are witout css.. yikes haha.